 Mark K. Schonfeld is a litigation partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn's Securities Enforcement Practice Group.
-He is also a member of the White Collar Defense and Investigations, FCPA and Crisis Management Practice Groups.
+He is also a member of the Crisis Management and the White Collar Defense and Investigations Practice Groups.

 Mr. Schonfeld's practice focuses on the representation of financial institutions, public companies, hedge funds, accounting firms and private equity firms in investigations conducted by the Securities and Exchange Commission (SEC), Department of Justice (DOJ), States Attorneys General, Financial Industry Regulatory Authority (FINRA) and other regulatory organizations.
 Mr. Schonfeld also conducts internal investigations and counsels clients on compliance and corporate governance matters.